Civic Campus Plan

 County Council Meeting – July 16, 2018 – Discussion and decision by the County Council with the goal of selecting a preferred site location.
 The Council unanimously selected Site A which is located between 1st and 2nd Streets between the Courthouse and San Juan Community Theatre.
 Link to council video .
 (Click on agenda item that starts at 11:08 a.m.)

 County Council Meeting – August 21, 2018 – Virtual Open House - Online presentation of the alternative design concepts to the County Council by Miller Hull Architect consultant and launch of the 2nd community survey to gather feedback on the alternative design concepts.
 Link to council video.
 (Click on “9:19 a.m.
 DISCUSSION” agenda item and the video presentation starts at 9:26 a.m.)
 Link to Executive Summary Document here.

 Community Survey #2 – In conjunction with the Virtual Open House, the county had a 2nd survey which solicited public feedback on the alternative design concept presented in the Virtual Open House.
 The survey ended on September 12, 2018 and the consultants will provide the county with the survey results at the end of September.
 The survey results will be considered and incorporated into the anticipated schematic design step in 2019.
 Thanks to all that participated in the survey!

 County Council Meeting – September 10, 2018 – Miller Hull provided an in-person presentation and discussion with the Council where they gave a brief summary about the alternative design concept, provided information on previously identified questions, provided total project cost estimate information and discussed next steps in the planning process.
 Link to council video.
 (Click on agenda item that starts at 10:45 a.m.)
 Click here for the presentation materials.

-The county will receive a final report from Miller Hull on this phase of the Civic Campus planning project (conceptual design) by October 1st.
+Final Report - The county received a final report from Miller Hull on the conceptual design phase of the Civic Campus planning project in early October.